Aisthetic/wakfutcp/README.md

-# wakfutcp
+# Synopsis
-This is a TCP client written in Scala, using the
-Akka framework.
-It's goal is to perform interactions with the wakfu game servers like a regular game client.

-The idea is basically that you create a client actor which makes use of the connection Actors to interact with the game.
+This is a TCP client which can connect to Wakfu game servers and interact with them.

-Here's an example market reading Actor:
+By default it contains a set of messages and routines to perform authentication and some other basic tasks.
+It uses the actor pattern and integrates with the Akka framework.

+# Code example
+Market reading actor:
 ```scala
 def receive = {
     case ServerList(servers, _) =>